 In the Document Inbox Tabular View, you can select documents using the checkbox on the left or by clicking anywhere in the row.

 By default, unclassified documents that you create are only visible to you and Admins with access to all documents.
-However, Vault automatically assigns these documents to the Unclassified lifecycle, which may include default users for document roles.
-If this is the case in your Vault, the Sharing Settings panel in Doc Info will show the users assigned to roles on the document.
+However, Vault automatically assigns these documents to the Inbox lifecycle, which may include default users for document roles.
+If this is the case in your Vault, the Sharing Settings panel shows the users assigned to roles on the document.

 If you have permission to create at least one document type, you are automatically able to upload unclassified documents.